-On February 18, 2017, the Alabama Department of Insurance celebrates 120 years of insurance regulation.
+On February 18, 2017, the Alabama Department of Insurance celebrated 120 years of insurance regulation.
 Click HERE to see our milestones along the way.

 The state of Alabama is part of the U.S. insurance regulatory framework which is